minolirm/Drug-Sales---Top-Bottom-Analysis/README.md

 # Drug-Sales-Top-Bottom-Analysis
 This dashboard provides a comprehensive analysis of sales performance, focusing on identifying top- and bottom-performing drugs and customers.
-It enables users to explore overall sales metrics and month-over-month performance trends through interactive visuals.

 # 💊 Power BI Dashboard – Top/Bottom Analysis

 ## 📊 Project Overview
 This project showcases a **Power BI dashboard** focused on **Top/Bottom Sales Performance Analysis**.
 It analyzes key sales metrics, identifies top- and underperforming drugs and customers, and highlights monthly performance trends to support data-driven business decisions.

 ---